Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Bayesian transport maps

 \subsection{Modeling the map functions using Gaussian processes}

 In the existing transport-map literature \citep[e.g.,][]{Marzouk2016}, $f_i: \mathbb{R}^{i-1} \rightarrow \mathbb{R}$ and $d_i \in \mathbb{R}^+$ in \eqref{eq:condmap}--\eqref{eq:regi} are often assumed to have parametric form, whose parameters are estimated and then assumed known.
 Instead, we here assume a flexible, nonparametric prior on the map $\map$ by specifying independent conjugate Gaussian-process-inverse-Gamma priors for the $f_i$ and $d_i^2$.
 These prior assumptions induce prior distributions on the map components $\map_i$ in \eqref{eq:condmap}, and thus on the entire map $\map$ in \eqref{eq:map}.
-Our Bayesian model is most appropriate when the $y_i$ are or have been transformed to be marginally Gaussian, but this will be relaxed in Section \ref{sec:dpm}.

 Specifically, for the ``noise'' variances $d_i^2$, we assume inverse-Gamma distributions,